 |Bio|||||Representative Experience|||||Admissions, Activities & Honors|||||News, Updates & Events|||||Education|

-James D. Peterson is a member of the Intellectual Property and Litigation Practice Groups in the Madison office and he is the leader of the firm’s Intellectual Property Litigation Working Group.
+James D. Peterson is a member of the Intellectual Property and Litigation Practice Groups in the Madison office.

 Jim has handled a wide variety of commercial and constitutional disputes, concentrating on intellectual property litigation.
 Highlights of his recent litigation work include serving as lead patent litigation counsel for a Wisconsin automotive parts manufacturer in a case litigated as an adversary proceeding in bankruptcy court and serving as co-counsel to Extreme Networks, which won a complete victory in jury trial of a patent infringement action.
 Jim has also argued appeals before the Wisconsin Supreme Court, the Seventh Circuit Court of Appeals, and the Court of Appeals for the Federal Circuit.
 Jim also advises clients on intellectual property issues, and he recently assisted a technical college system develop and implement an institution-wide copyright policy.